HISTORY OF EDUCATION IN PASCO COUNTY

 The Fort Dade Messenger of July 11, 1884, has an advertisement: “Fort Dade High School!
 Tuition in this school embraces the various branches taught pupils in all high schools.
 Terms Liberal.
 Pupils from abroad can obtain board in the town of Fort Dade in convenient distance.
 S. L. Hancock, Charles Croft, Henry Jordan, Trustees.”

 According to the recollection of D. E. Sumner, “Mr. Lastinger was the first school teacher that taught in Dade City.”
-Hernando County school board records indicate that in 1880-81 J. B. Lastinger was the teacher at the Surveyor’s Pond school, which is mentioned here.
+Hernando County school board records indicate that in 1880-81 J. B. Lastinger was the teacher at the Surveyor’s Pond school.

 An 1885-86 list of Hernando County schools shows a Dade City school, but does not name a teacher.